seqizz/jb/README.md

 # jb - command line JIRA kanban board

-jb displays your KANBAN kanban board in command line.
+jb displays your JIRA kanban board in command line.

 It might be still buggy, but usable.
 Pull requests are welcome.